zMultiii/Workupload-File-Downloader/README.md

 - Be sure to write clear and concise code and documentation.
 - If you're adding new features ormake significant changes, consider adding relevant tests.
 - If you're fixing a bug, please provide steps to reproduce the issue if applicable.
-## Code of Conduct
-Help us maintain a welcoming and inclusive community.<br>
-By contributing to this project, you agree to abide by the [MIT LICENSE](https://github.com/knighthat/WorkuploadDownloader/blob/main/LICENSE)

 # License
 You are free to obtain, make changes, or even distribute commercially without restrictions.<br>